MengchenZu/AWS-cognito-user-case-implementation/use case12/README.md

-# Use case4
+# Use case12
-Retrieve user attributes for an authenticated user.
+Starting and completing a forgot password flow for an unauthenticated user.

-Use the use case1 user pool and identity pool directly
+Use the use case1 user pool and identity pool

-Follow use case 1 and 2
+Follow use case 1, 2 and 4

 Set up the AWS configuration